Advanced LBO Modeling Test: Practice 3-Hour Tutorial

 And finally, we can determine if there’s excess debt capacity to fund a dividend recap:

 Going further into the optional repayments, we reference “Free Cash Flow (Pre-Revolver)” on the CFS into the Debt Schedule and rename the line item “Excess Cash Available for Revolver.”
 We want to see this number without having to constantly scroll back up to the CFS.

 Keep in mind that this line is post-mandatory amortization for all the debt tranches, and thus the “Excess” in the name.
 The only places this excess cash can go towards are:

 - Additional Prepayment of Unitranche

-Since the Prompt said no prepayment is allowed for Recap Debt, we do not have to model a cash sweep for that.
+Since the prompt said no prepayment is allowed for Recap Debt, we do not have to model a cash sweep for that.

 JoeCo paid $409mm to acquire TeaCo in 2021 and did not have sufficient cash to fund this acquisition using the free cash flows it generates alone.
 Thus, $337mm was drawn from the revolving credit line as intended.

 After 2021, free cash flows turn positive and all go toward paying down the revolver given its seniority in the capital structure.
-By 2024, the revolver balance has been fully paid down and then we see the first cash sweep for the unitranche term loan.
+By 2024, the revolver balance has been fully paid off and then we see the first cash sweep for the unitranche term loan.